top of page

 Bio

 With early abilities of perfect pitch, transposing in his head, and sometimes, for fun, simultaneously playing piano with each hand in a different key with his eyes closed, Schneider began composing at age 5.
-He's also a pianist and cellist, and is a three-time MTNA Nebraska Piano Performance winner, and was named Outstanding Performer of the Year for his performance of Prokofiev's Suggestion Diabolique for Global Musical Arts in 2023.
+He's also a pianist and cellist, and was named Outstanding Performer of the Year for his performance of Prokofiev's Suggestion Diabolique for Global Musical Arts in 2023.

 He’s been featured on PBS’s News Hour’s "Arts Canvas," as well as two Nebraska Public Media feature stories, one which won a “Heartland Emmy.”
-He's a From the Top Fellow and will be a guest on From the Top's national radio program, Show 446, Earth Day Special, in April, 2024.
+In 2024, he was featured in Interlude, an international online music magazine.
+He's a From the Top Fellow and was a guest on From the Top's national radio program.

 Insects inform some of his music.
 He’s caught, studied and released over 100 different species of insects, arachnids, and other arthropods.